apaquino/twitch-with-jsonp-vanillaJS/README.md

 # Twitch API using JSONP and pure vanilla javascript

-This was to create an simple app with any frameworks and build tools that uses pure vanilla plain old javascript objects.
+This was to create a simple app without any frameworks and build tools.
+It only uses pure vanilla plain old javascript objects.

-JSONP was used to allow me to get the request data cross-domain and workaround the same-origin policy.
+JSONP was used to allow me to request cross-domain data and workaround the same-origin policy.

-No UI libraries like bootstrap was used and I used flexbox as much as possible because react-native uses a very close adaptation of that.
+No UI libraries like bootstrap was used and I used flexbox as much as possible because react-native uses a very close adaptation of it.

-There can be rooms for update in the app if it were to be deployed to production.
+There is room for improvements and updates in the app if it were to be deployed to production.

 * minify the javascript.
-  * but humans would not be able to read the javascript but the computer can.
+  * but humans would not be able to read the javascript but the computer would still be able to.
 * minify and put the CSS directly in the head section so it would prevent a network trip.
-  * again, humans would not be able to read the javascript but the computer can.
+  * again, humans would not be able to read the css but the computer would still be able to.
-* use base64 for some of the stock images for error messages and have it in-line with the page so it prevent another network call.
+* use base64 for some of the stock images for error messages and have it in-line with the page so it would prevent another network call.

-This exercise made me appreciate react and react-native.
+This exercise made me appreciate react and react-native in building UI's.
+After working with the twitch API graphQL would download much less data then I actually needed.
+RelayJS handles pagination better and the Twitch api give unpredictable results.